Visiting the Roman Colosseum: advice and tips for 2025

 It only became a World Heritage Site in 1980!
 And it wasn’t even elected as one of the New Seven Wonders of the World until 2007.
 I find that pretty astonishing.

-With a recent story in the news about an errant tourist carving his initials in the wall of the Colosseum, I just thought maybe we should all stop and take a moment to give this magnificent artifact a little love and consideration.
+With recent stories in the news about errant tourists carving their initials in the wall of the Colosseum, I just thought maybe we should all stop and take a moment to give this magnificent artifact a little love and consideration.
 After all, it has seen a hell of a lot and has much to tell us.

 Now “Go!
 Travel!
 See Europe!” - you said it, sister!